 FABULOUS VINTAGE YET AGAIN FOR BORDEAUX!!

-Tough job to fill in in rows with new barrel samples! - Grand Cercle at Ch.
+Tough job to fill in rows with new barrel samples! - Grand Cercle at Ch.
 Montlabert, Saturday the 1st April 2017

-Already in October last year during my usual visit in Bordeaux during harvest time and after tasting samples from vats, both before and after alcoholic fermentation, I felt the this vintage was really something special because of velvety fruit and tannin, striking sweetness of the must and incredible many nuances in taste.
+Already in October last year during my usual visit in Bordeaux during harvest time and after tasting samples from vats, both before and after alcoholic fermentation, I've felt the this vintage was really something special because of velvety fruit and tannin, striking sweetness of the must and incredible many nuances in taste.

 After initial tastings it stood clear for me that 2016 isn’t at all an exact copy of 2015, far from.
 The first adjectives which came to my mind were the ones like aristocratic and distinguished wines.
 Generally, 2016 vintage wines aren’t as expressive as 2015 ones, but have in most cases lower or max. same alcohol level, more elegance and finesse, and same or even higher amount than in 2015 vintage of ripe tannin (IPT – Index Polyphenol Totale).
 I don’t have any particular favourite district/commune.